zechtz/gepg-java/README.md

 ## Contributing

 I welcome contributions!
 If you want to contribute to this project, please fork the repository and create a pull request with your changes.
-Make sure to follow the existing code style and include tests for your changes.
+Make sure to follow the existing code style and include tests for your changes, if you find this library helpful, don't forget to star the project.

 ## License